d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - PASSWORD:  The account password, used to login.
 - Id: The number associated with an iLO user account.

-	NOTE: please make sure the order of arguments is correct.
+	NOTE: Please make sure the order of arguments is correct.
 The parameters are extracted based on their position in the arguments list.
 	Only privileges available to the logged in account can be set to the new account.